congto/ktos-108/Lab_05_Storage_With_Cinder.md

 # OpenStack Block Storage - cinder

-For Cinder, we will have to enable additional servcies and re-build our OpenStack enviornment.
+For Cinder, we will have to enable additional services and re-build our OpenStack environment.

+If you don't have a cinder capable environment:

 1) Delete any running VMs (they need to go away to allow us to re-create the containers)
-2) We will also loose our image and networks, so the network and image scripts can re-create them quickly.
+2) We will also lose our image and networks, so the network and image scripts can re-create them quickly.

 ```
 echo 'enable_cinder: "yes"' >> /etc/kolla/globals.yml